WICG/aom/explainer.md

 axInput.label;       // returns "Rating:"
 ```

+---
-To reiterate, the important thing to keep in mind is that the AOM doesn't add any
+To reiterate, the AOM **doesn't** add any new vocabulary or semantics;
-new vocabulary or semantics; all of the properties are concepts that
+all of the properties are concepts that already exist in ARIA
-already exist in ARIA or other parts of existing web specifications.
+or other parts of existing web specifications.
-The only thing that's new is providing a functional, as opposed to a
+The only thing that's new is providing a functional,
-declarative, interface.
+as opposed to a declarative, interface.

+---

+#### Feature detection

-The AOM can be used as a form of feature detection and validation, in
+The AOM can be used as a form of feature detection and validation,
-particular when using ARIA attributes.
-For example, we can set an
+in particular when using ARIA attributes.
-element's role and see what role is returned in the AOM.
+For example, we can set an element's role and see what role is returned in the AOM.

 ```js
 var element = document.createElement("article");